Drug Overdose Prevention

 Goals, rather than a reduction in pain, can be about an increase in functioning, self-reliance, and self-compassion.
 For example, goals can be related to returning to loved activities and hobbies, engaging in family life, independence in activities of daily living, increased capacity for employment, or dedication to self-care.

-Please visit the Opioid Dashboard for more information on opioid overdose death, nonfatal overdose, use, misuse, substance use disorder, prescribing practices, supply, diversion, harm reduction, co-occurring conditions, and social determinants of health.
+Please visit the Opioid Dashboard for more information on opioid overdose death, nonfatal overdose, use, misuse, substance use disorder, prescribing practices, supply, diversion, harm reduction, co-occurring conditions, and determinants of health.